awni/awni.github.io/_posts/2019-11-8-label-bias.md

 small.
 Recall lower scores are worse.
 This means the model is much less confident about the observation `cat` from the start state than the observation `the` which has a score of 100.
 This information is completely erased when we normalize.
-That's the label bias problem.
+That's one symptom of the label bias problem.

 Notice in the unnormalized graph, the score for `[ARTICLE, NOUN]` is $5 + 21 = 26$ while the score for `[NOUN, VERB]` is $3 + 100 = 103$.
 The right answer
 gets a better score in the unnormalized graph!
-We are adding scores here instead of multiplying them because the unnormalized scores are in log-space.
+Note, we are adding scores here instead of multiplying them because the unnormalized scores are in log-space.
 In other words $p(y_t \mid x_t, y_{t-1}) \propto e^{s(y_t, x_t, y_{t-1})}$.

 We can see the label bias problem quantitatively.
-This is observation is due to Denker and Burges.[^denker94] Suppose our scoring function $s(y_t, x_t, y_{t-1})$ factorizes into the sum of two functions $f(y_t, x_t, y_{t-1})$ and
+This observation is due to Denker and Burges.[^denker94] Suppose our scoring function $s(y_t, x_t, y_{t-1})$ factorizes into the sum of two functions $f(y_t, x_t, y_{t-1})$ and
 $g(x_t, y_{t-1})$.
 Suppose further that $f(\cdot)$ mostly cares about how good